SomeBlackMagic/yii2-user/docs/social-auth.md

     ...
     'authClientCollection' => [
         'class'   => \yii\authclient\Collection::class,
-        'clients' => [
+        'Clients' => [
-            // here is the list of clients you want to use
+            // here is the list of Clients you want to use
-            // you can read more in the "Available clients" section ],
+            // you can read more in the "Available Clients" section ],
     ],
     ...